-- Respond to us with a documented containment action (how to contain the issue) and interim corrective action (actions that protect us until the corrective action is in place) within 1 day of the notification. - Return the completed corrective action within 14 days of the notification, or communicate timeline expected to the appropriate personnel. - The Supplier Rating will be negatively affected if the corrective action response is untimely or unsatisfactory.
-Untimely and unsatisfactory responses can ultimately have a negative impact on potential future business with Shape Corp. - Use problem solving tools such as 5 whys to determine the root causes and proper corrective, preventative actions and verification steps to eliminate problems from reoccurrence.
+- Respond to us with a documented containment action (how to contain the issue) and interim corrective action (actions that protect us until the corrective action is in place) within 1 day of the notification. - Completed corrective action within 14 days of the notification, or communicate timeline expected to the appropriate personnel. - The Supplier Rating will be negatively affected if the corrective action response is untimely or unsatisfactory.
+Untimely and unsatisfactory responses can ultimately have a negative impact on potential future business with Shape Corp. - Use problem solving tools such as 5 whys, A-3, and turtle diagrams to help determine the root causes for the occurrence, escape and the system failure(s)/weakness to keep reoccurrence from happening. - Complete the corrective actions, preventative actions along with the verification for the occurrence, the escape, and the system failure(s)/weakness relating to the root causes that were identified.